 On Travelling Alone, As a Woman

-I travelled to Cuba with my boyfriend, but had a few moments where I did wonder about how comfortable I would have been on my own, having a very basic level of Spanish.
+I travelled to Cuba with a male travel partner, but had a few moments where I did wonder about how comfortable I would have been on my own, having a very basic level of Spanish.

 There was one moment in Viñales when I was walking down the road alone, possibly for the first time on my trip.
 A man reached out and grabbed my arm, trying to pull me into a nearby club.
 This was in broad daylight as well.
 I shook him off, yelled “NO” and marched on up the road.
 I was more annoyed than shaken and felt safe in a crowded street, but still.
 Grr.